Desperate Housewives of Shakespeare

 The Loathsome Lady

 The Black Knight challenges King Arthur to a sword fight, and though King Arthur valiantly defends himself (with a rubber chicken as well as other weapons), the Black Knight defeats him.
 To save his life, King Arthur must answer the Black Knight’s riddle: what do women most desire?
 For more information about this play or to order, click here.

 Facebook, Twitter, Instagram–with so many social networks, how much socializing are we actually doing?
 This play dives into the lives of teenagers and explores how technology has structured our human interactions.
 To see this play, click here.

 King Scrydan is so cheap, he can’t even pay attention.
 However, one night, the ghost of the King’s late brother appears to him from beyond Jamaica, warning the King of his stingy ways.
 A funny twist of the classic play A Christmas Carol.
 To order this play, click here.

 Tech week.
-It’s sort of like trying to hit a homerun with a tennis racket.
-This tech week is especially challenging because the techies chose the play, Cats from Mars.
+It’s like trying to hit a home run with a tennis racket.
+In this comedy, the techies have chosen the play, Cats from Mars.
 Broken props and hyper-caffeinated techies are only some of the problems.
 We directors ask it every time: Is there any hope for this show?
 To check out this play, click here.